raptazure/blog/content/posts/sml.md

 - Asymptotic Eq: ignore constant factors.
 - Systems Eq: Account for constant overheads, performance tune.

-> For relevant code and more, see https://github.com/raptazure/pluw
+> Note: for relevant code and more, see https://github.com/raptazure/pluw